aliceswood/student-directory/README.md

 17. The filename we use to save and load data (menu items 3 and 4) is hardcoded.
 Make the script more flexible by asking for the filename if the user chooses these menu items.
 [Commit 80fcbfb](https://github.com/aliceswood/student-directory/commit/80fcbfb19798d257e794c4045d0ce99067b24bd9).

 18. We are opening and closing the files manually.
 Read the documentation of the File class to find out how to use a code block (do...end) to access a file, so that we didn't have to close it explicitly (it will be closed automatically when the block finishes).
 Refactor the code to use a code block.
+[Commit 011ac40](https://github.com/aliceswood/student-directory/commit/011ac401bad8fb875f0c249fb2ffce969b8b4c95).

 19. We are de-facto using CSV format to store data.
 However, Ruby includes a library to work with the CSV files that we could use instead of working directly with the files.
 Refactor the code to use this library.

 20. Write a short program that reads its own source code (search Stack Overflow to find out how to get the name of the currently executed file) and prints it on the screen.